nakato156/devsite-docs/guides/payments/web-payment-checkout/latest/introduction.en.md

 # What's Checkout Pro?
+To keep in mind:
+Do not forget to read all the requirements prior to integrating.

 Checkout Pro is an integration that allows you to **charge your customers through our web form from any device in a simple, fast and secure way.**